nova-framework/docs/database/database-backup.md

 <a name="introduction"></a>
 ## Introduction

 Nova comes with a `forge` command to help you backup your application's database.
+This forge command is located under the `shared` namespace of `nova-framework/framework`.

-Any backup dumps created with this command will be stored in `app/Database/Backup`.
+Any backup dumps created with this command will be stored in the `app/Database/Backup` directory.

+> Please note that `nova-framework/app` doesn't come with the database backup extension and that the extension is not a supported native API.

 The following databases are supported: